vupil/Optimal-Filtering-EIV-DIPCA/readme.txt

         4) plot_autocorr: a boolean; indicates if the ACF plot should be generated (default is true)

-The function returns the following variables:
+These functions return the following variables:
 Outputs:
         1) eps: a vector of dimension 1xN corresponding to the optimal residuals computed using the EIV-Kalman Filter algorithm; the residuals contain